fbielejec/fbielejec.github.io/_posts/2018-02-21-dmarc-compliance-spoofing-protection.md

 ---
 layout: post
-title: Complying with DMARC (AWS Route 53 and Gmail)
+title: Protect you domains from spoofing using DMARC (AWS Route 53 and Gmail)
 comments: true
 categories:
 - AWS